A Guide to driving the Conor Pass, Dingle Peninsula, Ireland

 Frequently appearing on top ten lists and renowned for its stunning scenery and the friendliness of its people, Ireland is at once a mythic place, full of wild and beautiful scenery complemented by lively, vibrant, modern towns and cities all easily negotiated by hiring a car rental in Ireland and going for a road trip.

-Sitting atop the Ireland travel bucket list is Connor Pass in Dingle Peninsula.
+Sitting atop the Ireland travel bucket list is Connor Pass in Dingle Peninsula drive.
 The Conor Pass is the highest mountain pass in Ireland, at 1,345 feet above sea level.
 It is on the Dingle Peninsula in southwestern Ireland, and it is located along the road that runs from Dingle on the southern end of the peninsula towards Brandon Bay and Castlegregory.
 From Dingle Town, the road runs some 4½ miles rising to 1500 ft, as it winds its way to the pass.
 At the Pass, there is a car park where you are confronted with this magnificent sight.
 If you carry on further on this road, it winds up towards Brandon Bay past cliffs, a waterfall and lakes.

 Kerry Airport > Inch Beach > The South Pole Inn > Dingle > Connor Pass > Castlegregory > Tralee > Kerry Airport